Category Archives: Travel

 While we were asleep the ship sailed to our next destination.

-Our Peru, Ecuador, and Galapagos Islands Adventure – Quito
+Our Peru, Ecuador, and Galapagos Adventure – Quito

 Tuesday 3rd Cuzco to Quito